Skip to content

 I often see this problem when a company does their first white paper.

-They want to do too much with one document.
+—They want to do too much with one document.

-They want to speak to people from start to finish of their customer journey.
+—They try to speak to people from start to finish of their customer journey.

 So they throw in everything but the kitchen sink.